-In this course for non-competitive chess players, scholars will learn basic tools and principles for all parts of the game.
-Basic endgame, opening, and middlegame techniques will be explored and scholars will have many opportunities for hands-on practice during matches and tournaments with their peers.
+In this course for non-competitive chess players, scholars learn basic tools and principles for all parts of the game.
+Scholars explore basic endgame, opening, and middlegame techniques and have many opportunities for hands-on practice during matches and tournaments with their peers.